 Bruxism and Babies

 The easiest way to identify if your baby is grinding their teeth is to simply listen for it.
-It may sound like rubbing fine sandpaper and in the case of rhythmic clenching (particularly when your child is sleeping), you may hear what sounds like a soft clinking or grating sound similar to a pestle against mortar.
+It may sound like rubbing fine sandpaper and in the case of rhythmic clenching (particularly when your child is sleeping), you may hear what sounds like a soft clinking or grating sound.

-Notice, too, whether your baby or toddler is clenching or favoring a certain side of their mouth in waking hours.
+Notice, too, whether your baby or toddler is clenching or favouring a certain side of their mouth in waking hours.
 It could be they’re cutting new teeth.

 Causes of Teeth Grinding

 Babies may begin grinding their teeth when a new tooth comes in, or if their top and bottom teeth don’t align properly, notes KidsHealth.
 Your baby may simply be exploring how their teeth work and the breadth of actions they can now take with these new budding instruments!
 However, just as in adults, babies experiencing stress — whether it be a new tooth or a new experience — may grind their teeth as a result.

 Is your baby grinding teeth during sleep?
 The behaviour is most common during the non-rapid eye movement phases of sleep but can occur in any sleep stage.
 The Dental Press Journal of Orthodontics reports that the cause of sleep bruxism is still unknown but may relate to the central nervous system.